namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 This executes each agent sequentially under the hood but wraps their traces in a single parallel_agents trace with a list of child traces.
 It binds the outputs to a list variable results in the same order as defined.
 Guardrails limit the number of parallel agents (e.g. 3) and the total agent calls per flow.

-When one agent fails (e.g. due to provider error), the runtime fails the entire statement and returns a clear error like Agent 'critic' failed: Provider 'openai' unreachable .
+When one agent fails (e.g. due to provider error), the engine fails the entire statement and returns a clear error like Agent 'critic' failed: Provider 'openai' unreachable .

 ## Part X: Tooling & CLI